Best Things to Do in Tallinn in 2 Days

 Then it is time to stroll the streets of the old town of Tallinn.

-There are many cute small streets with little cafes, restaurants, and historic buildings, and so the old town will probably the first thing on your to-do list.
-If you visit some of Tallinn´s sights in the old town and just get lost in the streets, you can easily spend a full day in the old town, and here are the 10 best things to see in Tallinn.
+There are many cute small streets with little cafes, restaurants, and historic buildings, so the old town will probably be the first thing on your to-do list.
+If you visit some of Tallinn´s sights in the old town and just get lost in the streets, you can easily spend a full day in the old town,

 Where to Eat in the Old Town